 📌 What does it mean if edits are “included” or not?

 An edit is when I share a work-in-progress image of your commission and allow you to request changes.
-You are automatically allowed to request changes to your approved concept sketch before a commission begins (e.g. change a character’s arm so it’s pointing in a different direction).
+You are automatically allowed to request changes to your approved concept sketch before a commission begins (e.g. change a character’s arm so it’s pointing in a different direction), even if otherwise no edits have been included.
 Depending on your commission type, you may be allowed another chance to preview the image and request edits.
-Edits may be specified to only happen after a certain step in the creation process (for example, you can request edits after the first coloring stage of a Banner Animal to make sure I have the markings correct), or will be discussed with me on when would be appropriate to pause for an edit review.
+Some edits might be specified to only happen after a certain step in the creation process (for example, you can request edits after the first coloring stage of a Banner Animal to make sure I have the markings correct), or will be discussed with me on when would be appropriate to pause for an edit review.

 Please note that not all requested edits can be made or may only be offered with an additional fee.
 These are typically for major edits, such as changing a character’s entire outfit after it is already drawn or asking for a different light source after the scene is already shaded.

 Edits on an already in-progress commission which aren’t included in the agreed-upon price are charged at my hourly rate indicated in my TOS.